 You see, in exchange for this discounted rate, I’d like to ask a small favour.
 When you get your copy, can you email me your feedback on it?

 This will require no effort on your part – you’ll receive an email a couple of weeks after you get your copy, and you can reply directly.
 A single sentence would be helpful.

 And that’s it.
 Pretty easy “catch”, right?

-I just want to get as much feedback as possible before I open this course to the public in a couple months time.
+I just want to get as much feedback as possible so I can continue to improve the course.

-For that reason, we only plan to offer this deal for the next 500 customers.
+As this is a limited time sale, I’m only offering this discount for the next 500 customers.
 I expect about 30% to respond to our email, and feedback from 150 people is more than enough to get all of the customer feedback we need.